xpple/BetterConfig/README.md

 ## Creating a simple configuration
 To start, create a new class.
 This will be the class where all your configurations are stored.
 For this example, we'll call this class `Configs`.
 Make sure that this class is `public`!
 Next, create a field for your configuration entry.
+The field should not be final.
 Mark this field with the annotation `@Config`.
 The initial value of the field will be used as default (fallback) value.
 ```java
 public class Configs {
     @Config